slingingsyntax/slingingsyntax/README.md

 Hello folks,

 Currently founder of a marketing automation company and student in different discipline.
 Forgive my ignorance in the field, I'm the coding equivalent of the premature birth.
+If you do feel some way about an incorrect use of a word and want to help me improve, shoot me a message.
+Otherwise, stay mad techie.

 Learning computational theory (no real syntax currently, ironic username) because...
 - Computers are a hugely fascinating, somewhat limitless endevour which cannot be found in other technical fields